Skip to main content

 JR-document-editing-004

-The system SHALL generate cumulative redlines showing all changes from the original document through the current draft.
-The cumulative view preserves full change history against the original.
+The system SHALL continue generating cumulative redlines showing all changes from the original document.

 1 test scenario

-• Cumulative redline generated from original document JR-document-editing-004.1
+• Generate cumulative redline from preserved original JR-document-editing-004.1

 JR-document-editing-005